privacygmail cleanupemail security

 • Scans purchase receipts

-You don't have to sacrifice privacy to clean your inbox.
-Client-side processing tools like MailMop prove you can have both comprehensive cleanup features and complete privacy protection.
+You don't have to trade away privacy to clean your inbox.
+Client-side tools like MailMop prove you can have both: full cleanup features and complete privacy.

 Your Privacy Checklist